-Genioglossus advancement is an inpatient sleep apnea surgery that pulls the primary muscle of the tongue (the genioglossus) forward, permanently repositioning the tongue to expand and stabilize the airway.
+Genioglossus tongue advancement is an inpatient sleep apnea surgery that pulls the primary muscle of the tongue (the genioglossus) forward, permanently repositioning the tongue to expand and stabilize the airway.
 The surgery makes it less likely that the tongue will collapse into the airway and obstruct breathing during sleep.
 It is often done in conjunction with other procedures, such as uvulopalatopharyngoplasty (UPPP) or maxillomandibular advancement surgery to treat more severe cases of sleep apnea.
 The procedure is performed in a hospital operating room under general anesthesia.

 Why is genioglossus advancement performed?